55Honey/Acore_CarbonCopy/README.md

 - Delete the new characters starter gear, except the Homestone.
 - Send copies of all items worn to the new character by mail.
 - Grant the new character the sources level, xp, discovered flightmasters, /played, stats, explored zones, homebind
-- Grant a copy of the pet and previously bought stable slots
+- Grant a copy of the pet and previously bought stable slots.
+It's talent points are refunded.
 - Complete all quests on the new character, which the source has completed already
 - Grant the new character all gained reputation, talents, glyphs, spells and skills
 - **Place all actions on the new characters bars.
 If you copy your macro data from one characters /wtf/ directory to the other, you do not need to setup macros either.**